-To lock a version for your components (and lock their dependency tree), we’ll use the
+To set a version for your components use the

-You can tag all the components in your repository using the
+--all flag to tag all the components in the workspace.

 $ bit tag --all 1.0.0 3 components tagged | 3 added, 0 changed, 0 auto-tagged added components: firstname.lastname@example.org, email@example.com, firstname.lastname@example.org

-bit login to open a login page in the browser.
-Enter your username and password and return to Bit-CLI to continue.
+bit login to open a login page in the browser and authenticate.

 $ bit login Your browser has been opened to visit: http://bit.dev/bit-login?redirect_uri=http://localhost:8085...